ASP2G4/GrpcInvoiceService/README.md

 * Use Postman or `grpcurl` to interact with gRPC
 * Listen for Azure Service Bus messages (handled in `InvoiceServiceBusListener`)
+* Unit and integration tests are located in the InvoiceTests folder
+* Tests cover service logic, repository behavior, and gRPC service responses.

 ---